atk4/data/docs/persistence.rst

 ----------

-Validation in application always depends on business logic For example if you want `age` field to be above `14` for the user registration you may have to ask yourself some questions:
+Validation in application always depends on business logic For example, if you want `age` field to be above `14` for the user registration you may have to ask yourself some questions: